- View a list of AU and NZ degrees accredited by Chartered Accountants ANZ according to the year that you commenced your

-- An accredited degree with passes in subjects in the required competency areas.
+- A Chartered Accountants ANZ accredited degree with passes in the required competency areas; or

-If you don’t have an accredited degree, identified knowledge gaps (competency gaps) can be satisfied by completing additional study.
+If you don’t hold an accredited degree, identified knowledge gaps (competency gaps) can be satisfied by completing additional study.
 This study can be completed through an accredited conversion course or the CA Foundations pathway

 While there is a range of recognised qualifications to enter the CA Program, all applicants are expected to demonstrate assumed knowledge in specific competency areas.
 Further details can be found in the Required Competency Areas section below.